marcusoftnet/marcusoftnet.github.io/_posts/2014-05-02-marcus-node-bits-basic-authentication.md

 Let’s talk a bit about the authentication parts also, sorry for that longish detour;

 - Lines 3-5 sets up an object that either uses the
     <a href="http://nodejs.org/api/process.html#process_process_env"
     target="_blank">process.env</a> parameters <span
     style="font-family: Courier New;">BASIC_USER and <span
   style="font-family: Courier New;">BASIC_PASS or some default
     values.
 That object is stored in a <span style="font-family: Courier New;">adminUser variable.
 - That variable is then slabbed onto the config-object, that I return, resulting in that I can use it like this in my authentication
     module:

-> <span style="font-family: Courier New;">var config =
+> pan style="font-family: Courier New;">var config =
 > require('../config')();
 > module.exports.user = config.user;